Bibrka: History

-From the first partition of Poland in 1772 until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the BOBRKA district, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crown land) in 1900.
-The fate of this province was then disputed between Poland and Russia, until the Peace of Riga in 1921.
-In the middle of 1941, approximately 2,000 Jews lived in Birbrka.
+In 1774, the Lviv starosta Milbacher wrote that there was no teacher in the Bibrka district.

+In 1790, the city was acquired by Count Skarbek, a famous magnate.
+In the 1790s, the first educational institutions were opened: two-year (trivial) and three-year (normal) schools.
+In the 1840s, Bibrka had a population of 3,000 people.
+There was a textile factory.

+In Bibrka, there was an estate that belonged to the Chaykovsky family, in particular to Jan Chaykovsky, a Lviv lawyer.

+In the city, the remains of two synagogues have been preserved.
+One, called the Great Synagogue, was built in 1821.
+It is located in the central part of the city, to the north of the market square.
+The Great Synagogue is now almost ruined.
+To the north of the market square and to the east of the Great Synagogue is the prayer house, which was built in the mid-19th century.
+To the west of the city center, near the bridge, there was an 18th-century cemetery with about 20 matzevot remaining.
+There were two synagogues in Bibrka in 1851.

+On 3 March 1918, a "celebration of statehood and peace" veche was held in the city in support of the actions of the government of the Ukrainian People's Republic.
+About 20,000 people attended.

+In the middle of 1941, approximately 2,000 Jews lived in Bibrka.
 The Germans commenced their occupation of the town during World War II on June 30, 1941.
-In 1942, the Germans created a ghetto for the remaining 1,500 - 1,900 Jews who had not been deported to the Bełzec extermination camp.
+In 1942, the Germans created a ghetto for the remaining 1,500 – 1,900 Jews who had not been deported to the Bełzec extermination camp.
 Approximately 300 Jews died in the ghetto due to disease and illness.
 The ghetto was liquidated on April 13, 1943, during which over 1,300 Jews were killed on a site in the nearby village of Volove.

 The region was annexed by the Soviet Union in 1945.

 Until 18 July 2020, Bibrka belonged to Peremyshliany Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Peremyshliany Raion was merged into Lviv Raion.

+Demographics

+As of the Ukrainian census in 2001, the town had a population 3,949 inhabitants.
+The ethnic and linguistic composition was as follows: